manangulati9/conversa/README.md

 - Found a bug or have a feature request?
 [Submit an issue](https://github.com/your-username/conversa/issues).
 - Want to contribute to Conversa?
 Fork the repository and submit a pull request.

-I Ilcome and appreciate your feedback and contributions!
+I welcome and appreciate your feedback and contributions!

 ---